irfanm46/cybersecurity-daily-log/README.md

 Trust that:
 - Financial data is correct.
-- Sensitive data is private
+- Sensitive data is private.
 - Systems function when needed

 When trust breaks, real-world damage occurs.